LayanKaushik/NLP_text_classification_model/README.md

 1. **Term Frequency-Inverse Document Frequencies (tf-idf)**: This technique assigns a value to a word, increasing in proportion to its count in a document but decreasing relative to its frequency across the corpus.
 We utilized sklearn's TfidfVectorizer.
 2. **Word2Vec**: This approach employs a shallow neural network to learn word embeddings, capturing the context of a word within the text.
 We utilized gensim's Word2Vec.
 3. **Global Vectors (GloVe)**: GloVe is an unsupervised learning algorithm for obtaining vector representations of words.
 It focuses on aggregating global word-word co-occurrence statistics from a corpus and uses these statistics to derive the word vectors.
 We utilized gensim's glove2word2vec.
 4. **Bidirectional Encoder Representations from Transformers (BERT)**: This technique enables the model to understand the context of a word based on its surrounding words using its bidirectional training.
-We utilized pytorch's BertTokenizer and BertModel.
+We utilized transformers's BertTokenizer and BertModel.

 The 'utils.py' file contains functions for implementing any of these vectorization methods.

 ## Implementing ML & DL Algorithms

 In this phase, we applied a range of machine learning and deep learning algorithms to our vectorized dataset.
 The models included logistic regression, SVM, XgBoost, and various ensemble and neural network models.
 We conducted a thorough hyperparameter tuning using GridSearchCV, primarily focusing on optimizing the F1 score.
-Post-tuning, we evaluated model performance based on F1 score and accuracy metrics on the test dataset.
+Post-tuning, we evaluated model performance based on **F1 score** and **accuracy** metrics on the test dataset.
 Detailed results and insights from this analysis are summarized in the following section.

 ## Findings & Conclusion